Supplement: ODE Plugin Explanation¶

 ODELink* rootLink = new ODELink(simImpl, this, 0, Vector3::Zero(), body->rootLink());

-// Constructs the whole object, from the root link to the fingers and toes.
+// Traverse from the root link to the end effectors to construct the whole.

-// The root link has no parent link, so it is given a parent link pointer of 0 and a positional vector of zero.
+// Since the root link has no parent link, pass 0 for the parent link pointer and a zero vector for the position.

 setKinematicStateToODE(simImpl->flipYZ);

-// This sets the position and orientation of the ODEBody object.
+// Set position and orientation to the ODEBody object.

 setExtraJoints(simImpl->flipYZ);